 - Keep a close eye on your new account.
 Honestly, one should keep a close check on accounts all the time, but a weekly time frame, like a weekend should do just fine.
 Look at your bank statements and use in conjunction with your online account to make sure everything makes sense and that the transactions are legit.

 Basically, I got tired of traveling a 1/2 hour just to deposit a check or make an ATM withdrawal.
-Now with my new bank, with both my personal and business account in one place, its under a 5 minute walk, which gives me more time to concentrate on getting down to business.
+After moving bank accounts, with both my personal and business account in one place, its under a 5 minute walk, which gives me more time to concentrate on getting down to business.

 Like this post?
 Sign up for more tips to take the next step.